Here, I'm going to post a guide of how to port a game using Wineskin only. In case you want to port a game using the Porting Kit, click here

 Drag the game installer and drop it in your wrapper.
 It should start the application installation like it would in Windows, unless it needs some dependency.
 In case it installs, continue to step 3.
 In case it don't, right-click the wrapper, show package contents, double click Wineskin, go to Advanced -> Options, enable the first check box, close it and try to run again.
 After the failure, open Wineskin again, go to Advanced -> Tools, press View Last Run Log Files and jump to step 6.Step 3: Make a Test Run

 It's time to check if your application is working.
 Right-click the wrapper, show package contents, double click Wineskin and press Advanced -> Test Run.
 Your game may run instantly, require the DVD (even if it's inside the drive), say that you have a different amount of video memory than you really have, or not open at all.
 If it asks for the DVD, jump to step 4.
-In case it shows the wrong video memory size (and your computer has an Intel Iris Graphic Card), jump to step 5.
+In case it shows the wrong video memory size, jump to step 5.
 In case it doesn't open at all, you will see a window asking to show the Test Run logs.
 Open them and jump to step 6.Step 4: Add a No-CD/DVD patchNOTE: We don't use them in the Porting Kit because it may be considered illegal in some countries, but some times it's the only way to install a game throw Wine.
 If you want to use them, use at your own risk.

 Right-click the wrapper, show package contents and open drive_c.
 You gonna see a C: drive structure like it would be in Windows.
 In there, you should be able to find the game installed files and add the No-CD/DVD patch, that you should be able to find in the web.
 After that, back to step 3.Step 5: Adjust the Memory Size manually

-That step is just for Intel Iris users.
-Wine doesn't recognize Intel Iris video memory size correctly (still don't know why), but that can be solved, manually.
+That step is most common for Intel card users.
+Wine doesn't recognize the video memory size correctly in some cases, but that can be solved, manually.
 Open Wineskin, press Screen Options and disable the check box "Auto Detect GPU Info for Direct3D".
 Now, using Show Package Contents again, go to the folder Contents/Resources and open the file user.reg with a text editor.
 Now use the search to find the line [Software\\Wine\\Direct3D] and add that has a key/value in that line (Note: in the examples, 1536 is your video memory size in Mb):"VideoMemorySize"="1536"

 After that you should save the file.
 There should be only one VideoMemorySize item in [Software\\Wine\\Direct3D], so if there is another one, remove it.
 The result may look like that for example:[Software\\Wine\\Direct3D] 1457527128